Coronavirus (COVID-19)

 Most scams will be an attempt to steal from you or trick you into revealing personal information.
 Be cautious of any unsolicited contact from the NHS or other health providers, any national or local Government organisations, Police, banks, charities or utility companies.
 Many scams will pretend to be from genuine organisations.

 We have complied a summary of the coronavirus scams we are aware of nationally, as well as those that have been reported locally, to help you avoid becoming a victim.
-We will update this page regularly.

 Known local scams

-Coronavirus vaccine scam
+Coronavirus doorstep vaccine scam

 Coronavirus tests scam